gavincarr/ctap/README.md

-      -f, --failures  show test failures (suppress TAP successes) -g, --glyphs    show ✓✗ glyphs instead of 'ok/not ok' in TAP output -s, --summary   append a Test::Harness-like summary of the test results
+      -f, --failures  show test failures (suppress TAP successes) -g, --glyphs    show ✓✗ glyphs instead of 'ok/not ok' in TAP output -s, --summary   append a Test::Harness-like summary of the test results -V, --cversion= colour to use for version lines -P, --cplan=    colour to use for plan lines
+      -O, --cok=      colour to use for test ok lines -F, --cfail=    colour to use for test fail/not ok lines -D, --cdiag=    colour to use for diagnostic lines -B, --cbail=    colour to use for bail out lines

     Help Options:
       -h, --help      Show this help message

+    Colour strings may be any of the following colour names:

+      red, green, blue, yellow, cyan, magenta, white, black, gray, default

+    They may also be hex colour strings like "#cc9900" or "#c90" (with the leading "#" optional).

+    Colour names or hex strings can also have any of the following modifiers appended to them (space-separated):

+      bold, italic, underscore, reverse, blink, concealed, fuzzy

+    (though how they work will depend on your terminal support)

 Todo